 This set of Delta Creative Ceramcoat paints (affiliate link) makes is super easy to blend colors and create desirable shadows.

-These Transon flat brushes (affiliate link) come in an economical set with 7 brushes of all sizes.
+Also check out Transon flat brushes (affiliate link), which come in an economical set with 7 brushes of all sizes.
 They are great for getting into tight spaces, blending colors, and for creating shadows.

-While I am big on making my own strops from cardboard, this one from Flexcut (affiliate link) is great for sharpening gouges and V-tools.
+While I am big on making my own strops from cardboard, the one from Flexcut (affiliate link) is great for sharpening gouges and V-tools.

 Self-grip tape (affiliate link) is wonderful to extend the life of a carving glove, or to protect fingers on your noncarving hand.